 If you’re subscribed to Adobe’s Creative Cloud and get the latest app updates, there are essentially two versions of Lightroom you could have on your computer.
 These are Lightroom CC and Lightroom Classic CC.

-Read on to learn how to install presets on both in the simplest ways I know.
+There’s also the Lightroom mobile app, which you can use without being signed up for anything.
+Read on to learn how to install presets on all in the simplest ways I know.

 Install presets on Lightroom CC